Eternity Law International News Financial services provider in New Zeland

 Who can help with the document

 Investors can apply for FSP in New Zeland on their own.
 But such applications will be considered long and scrupulous.
-On average, investors get their license within a year or a year and a half.
+On average, investors get their registration within a year or a year and a half.
 In addition to the long wait, they will also face correction of errors, submission of documents, and a high percentage of refusals to process the document.

 To avoid this we recommend contacting our managers.
 Each of our employees knows well the procedure for submitting documents and will immediately help you not only to choose the type of permit but also to collect the necessary documentation.
-Therefore, the percentage of license denials is minimal.
+Therefore, the percentage of registration denials is minimal.
 Also, we can introduce it for priority consideration and you will acquire the necessary documentation within 11 weeks.

 Table of contents